For most, home education

 Parents are responsible for the education of their

-offspring regardless of whether they are in school or out of it.
+offspring regardless of whether they are in school or out of

-neither be denied to, nor refused by, a child.
+it may neither be denied to, nor refused by, a child.

 Thus since children may not refuse education and